-H&M Is Making Clothes Out of Discarded Orange Peels and Pineapple Leaves
+H&M Is Making Clothes Out of Orange Peels & Pineapple Leaves

 And, no, the clothes won’t rot.